RIR360/development/journal/2025/august.md

 ## 08/30/2025
 - Building a mindset is tough, nothing will work if you don't hold it for enough time.
 - If something is helpful for you but hard, you brain will try to avoid it slowly.
+- A mindset also fades out justt because of this, so you must re-ignite the fire.